swiftwave-org/swiftwave.org/docs/dashboard/deploy_new_application.md

 13. Your application will be deployed in a few minutes. 🚀
 14. You can check the build logs and status in the same page.

-### 🎬 Check Tutorial Video
-> 📌 If you have understood the above steps, you can skip this video.

 ### 📚 Next Steps
 - [**How to expose application to internet ?**](/docs)